AyushGhole/payway.com/README.md

 <b>Description :</b><br>

-PayWay.in is a modern electronic banking system built using the MERN stack (MongoDB, Express.js, React, Node.js) with an MVC architecture, designed for seamless, secure, and user-friendly digital transactions.
-It offers real-time balance updates, secure passport-based authentication, and a responsive UI powered by Bootstrap CDN.
-With features like fund transfers, payment processing, and AI-driven financial insights (future scope), PayWay aims to revolutionize digital banking.
-Optimized API performance, and scalability with deployments on Vercel (frontend), Render (backend), and MongoDB Atlas (database).
-Future enhancements include mobile app development, multi-currency and crypto support, automated bill payments, and advanced security features like 2FA and fraud detection, making PayWay a next-gen banking solution. 🚀
+PayWay.in is a modern digital banking platform built with the MERN stack and MVC architecture, delivering secure, scalable, and user-friendly transactions.
+It supports real-time balance updates, secure authentication, and seamless fund transfers with an optimized, responsive UI.
+Deployed on Vercel (frontend), Render (backend), and MongoDB Atlas, PayWay is designed for high performance and scalability, with future plans including AI-driven insights, multi-currency support, enhanced security, and mobile app expansion.
 <br>
 <hr>
 <b>Front View : </b>